luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 - gene body coverage (RSeQC or QoRTs)
 - splice junction info obtained with QoRTs

-1. collect all QC results of interest into one folder QC_collection
-2. create subfolders for each sample
-3. run multiQC
-`ml MultiQC`
-`multiqc /home/camp/ziffo/working/oliver/projects/rna_seq_worksheet/QC_collection --dirs --ignore ERR* --filename multiqc_align`

 run `MultiQC` within the `alignment_QC` folder
-Go to the folder with the aligned QC files in and simply run: `multiqc .` Compare this new MultiQC HTML report with the report on the Raw FastQC prior to trimming.
+Go to the folder with the aligned QC files in and simply run: `multiqc .` Compare this new MultiQC HTML report with the report on the trimmed, filtered & depleted alignment_QC.

 Interpret the [HTML report](https://www.youtube.com/watch?v=qPbIlO_KWN0).